Retaining your most valuable employees and top talent calls for effective employee retention strategies!

 Offer great benefits

-If you offer great benefits, you will reduce your chances of having your employees look for work elsewhere.
+If you offer great benefits, you will reduce your chances of having your in-person employees and remote employees look for work elsewhere.
 A study by SHRM reported that 56 percent of U.S adults with employer-sponsored health benefits decide whether or not to stay at their job based on their health coverage.
 It’s no secret that health insurance can be a deal-breaker for some workers, but thankfully, we’re here to help.
 What’s the best way to choose the health insurance that your employees will be happy with?
 Find a plan that offers cost savings, online access to health data, and convenient care options.

 Another factor to consider is whether to join a Health Maintenace Organization (HMO) or a Preferred Provider Organization (PPO).
 HMO plans require employees to see only approved doctors; your plan will specify which doctors are covered and have lower monthly premiums.
 The PPO lets you pick your own doctor both in and out of network, but you have to pay a high monthly premium.
 Once you pick the plan that works for you, it’s good to educate your employees about how much will be deducted from their paychecks and what the plan offers, etc.

-Give your team a work-life balance
+Give your team a Healthy work-life balance

 A flexible workplace attracts top talent, improves diversity, increases productivity, adapts to environmental conditions, and so much more!
 Since the pandemic, more and more people are looking for flexible work environments, and companies that offer them are more appealing and successful.
 According to ManpowerGroup Solutions, nearly 40% of job candidates worldwide said schedule flexibility was one of the top three factors in their career decisions.
-A work-life balance keeps employees from burning out and reduces stress, which leads to more productive and more performance-driven workers.
-Wondering how you can support your employees’ work-life balance?
+A work-life balance keeps employees from burnout and reduces stress, which leads to more productive and more performance-driven workers.
+Wondering how you can support your employees’ work-life balance and well-being?
 Provide flexible work options, like hybrid or remote work, let your team take breaks, have family-friendly policies, offer unlimited paid time off, and promote health and wellness.

 Provide growth opportunities